 Choosing the best time to visit Porto can significantly impact your experience.
 Here’s what you can expect in different seasons:

-1. Spring (March to May)
+- Spring (March to May)

 Spring is an ideal time to visit Porto.
 The weather is mild, and the city’s parks and gardens are in full bloom.
-It’s a great season for outdoor activities and leisurely strolls.
+It’s a great season for outdoor activities and leisurely strolls. - Summer (June to August)

 Summer is Porto’s peak tourist season, with warmer temperatures and a lively atmosphere.
 August, in particular, features various festivals and events.
-If you enjoy a bustling city vibe and beach activities, summer is a great choice.
+If you enjoy a bustling city vibe and beach activities, summer is a great choice. - Autumn (September to November)

 Autumn offers pleasant weather and fewer tourists.
 It’s a perfect time to experience Porto’s tranquility and enjoy local wine harvests.
-The mild weather makes it comfortable for sightseeing and exploring.
+The mild weather makes it comfortable for sightseeing and exploring. - Winter (December to February)

 Winter in Porto is relatively mild compared to other European destinations.
 While the weather can be cooler, it’s an excellent time for a quieter visit.
 The winter season also brings festive markets and holiday celebrations.